sez11a/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-using-lcs.markdown

 tables.
 These tables behave exactly the same here as they do in the project view.
 The only difference is that they show fix packs and alerts for the environment instead of the whole project.
-The Environment table displays details about the environment, such as its name, description, and location.
-You can edit these fields by clicking the blue pencil icon next to each.
+The Environment table displays details about the environment, such as its name, description, location, type, and Liferay EE subscription type.
+Fields with a blue pencil icon can be edited by clicking the icon.
 You can also delete the environment by clicking the Delete button below the Environment table.
 Clicking the Automatic Registration button lets you generate and view *environment tokens* that allow automatic configuration of LCS clients.
 See the section below for more information on environment tokens.

 ![Figure 4.16: The LCS environment view shows an overview of an LCS environment.](../../images/lcs-environment-view.png)